 The medical community does not know what causes non-Hodgkin lymphoma, but a number of things make it more likely to develop.

 The risk factors for non-Hodgkin lymphoma include:

-- being older, as most people who receive the diagnosis are 65 or older
+- being older, as most people who receive the diagnosis are

 - being male

 - carrying excess weight and having an unhealthful diet

 - having bacterial infections, such as with Helicobacter pylori